GH057W47CH3R/CS121_Project/README.md

 The project is laid out with a core library that is used by app.
 The app directory is where the executable is built from.
 It includes parts of core.
+We plan to separate the client from the server.
+So we will have two executables.
 We use cmake to build the project.

 ## Class Spec